LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-15-Added script that displays the number of lines containing a certain pattern 16-Added script that displays lines containing a certain pattern, as well as the 3 lines after them 17-Added script that displays lines NOT containing a certain pattern, from a specific file
+15-Added script that displays the number of lines containing a certain pattern 16-Added script that displays lines containing a certain pattern, as well as the 3 lines after them 17-Added script that displays lines NOT containing a certain pattern, from a specific file 18-Added script that only displays lines starting with a letter, for a certain file